traefik-workshops/traefik-workshop-2/README.md

 curl https://nested.waw.demo.traefiklabs.tech
 ```

-You should receive responses from both services whoamiv1 and whoamiv2 according to the weighets set in the dynamic configuration.
+You should receive responses from both services `whoamiv1` and `whoamiv2` according to the weights set in the dynamic configuration.

 * Scale down to 0 replicas on one of the service